Committees & Task Forces

 1. Review needs assessments of international participants and members.

-1. Discuss “hot” international topics and feedback from 2024 attendees
+1. Discuss "hot" international topics and feedback from 2026 attendees.

-2. Recommend speakers for global track who will represent the 2025 them
+2. Recommend speakers for global track who will represent the 2026-27 theme.

 2. Members attending the conference to serve as hosts and moderators for the global track sessions.

-3. Provide any feedback from global attendees through an electronic survey following the AORN Global Surgical Conference & Expo conclude.
+3. Provide any feedback from global attendees through an electronic survey following the AORN Global Surgical Conference & Expo conclusion.

 Purpose